HOME

 • Compare

-Open ExamDiff Pro with empty text file panes (when the program is just started), or close the dialog box without comparison (when the Compare dialog is launched after a comparison).
-The former is useful to compare two text fragments by either typing text or pasting it into ExamDiff Pro editable text panes.
+Open ExamDiff Pro with empty text file panes.
+This is useful to compare two text fragments by either typing text or pasting it into ExamDiff Pro editable text panes.

 • Options